Things to do

 Hike along the Bibbilmun track to the Beedelup Falls or follow the tracks to the Walk-Through tree.
 Our friendly staff can assist you with maps and directions.

 Meet Mocha, our friendly pig, and his friends the miniature ponies, guinea pigs, chickens and other farm animals.
-Daily feeding at 3:00 pm, registrations essential.
-Please see reception.
+Daily feeding, registrations essential.
+Please see reception or the Activities Centre to book.

 School holiday activities